 A PLC based alarm system will alert the on-call operator using a pager in the event of an accident with the pipeline.
 If the operator fails to respond, a backup callout via 24 hour call centre service will be initiated to the emergency response team.
-A set of emergency response procedures is to be put in place to cover the unlikely event of an accident with the pipeline.
-These will include a communications link to Dublin Port, Dublin City Council, Fingal County Council and Dublin Airport Authority.
-The plan will be based on existing plans used by the aviation fuel transportation industry in the UK and adapted and modified as necessary to meet local conditions and agreed with the Dublin Fire Brigade.
+An outline emergency response plan has been included in Appendix 3.7 of Volume 3 of the EIS.
+A detailed emergency plan will be drawn up based on existing plans used by the aviation fuel transportation industry in the UK and adapted and modified as necessary to meet local conditions in agreement with Dublin Fire Brigade.
+This plan will include a communications link to Dublin Port, Dublin City Council, Fingal County Council and Dublin Airport Authority.